Highlights Of The Program

 • Deploying catheter-based delivery for precise endovascular intra-tissue administration

-• Targeting hard-to-reach tumours, tissues and organs while preserving vascular integrity
+• Accessing hard-to-reach tumours, tissues, and organs while preserving vascular integrity

-• Enabling repeatable image-guided local dosing with reduced systemic exposure for scale
+• Enabling repeatable image-guided local dosing with reduced systemic exposure at scale

 11:55 - 12:00